JamisonBunge/CodeBuffalo/README.md

-## DEMO
+## YOUTUBE DEMO
 https://youtu.be/Wiz0UDfehJQ

 ## RUN INSTRUCTIONS

-1] Clone the repo, link: https://github.com/JamisonBunge/CodeBuffalo
+1] Clone the repo, link: https://github.com/JamisonBunge/CodeBuffalo \
-2] In the backend folder use 'npm install'
+2] In the backend folder use 'npm install' \
 3] Type 'node App.js' to start the backend server

-4] In the newFront folder use 'npm install'
+4] In the newFront folder use 'npm install' \
 5] Type 'npm start' to start the frontend server

-6] If something goes wrong with the above instructions try removing the nodemodules newFront and backend and repeat the install commands.
-If the problem persists and you can not get the code to run feel free to contact me: 716-467-7807
+6] If something goes wrong with the above instructions try removing the nodemodules \
+newFront and backend and repeat the install commands.
+If the problem persists and you can not \
+get the code to run feel free to contact me

 ## About Trova